Get your own free workspace

 • Energy bars.
 If you accidentally skip a meal, at least you can keep your metabolism going.

-• Slim Jims for a quick snack.
+• Slim Jims for a quick snack, though they can be high in sodium.

 • Trail mix: better high protein and keeps blood sugar even and less expensive than junk food and will cut down on the need to pay for hotel food or subsist on junk food.

 • Maps and lists of restaurants around the Con.
 Do you really want to pay $12 for a hotel cheeseburger?
+Google Now offers location based suggestions, and the DragonCon app has a lot of local information.

 • Alcohol.
 You don't want to pay the price of the area liquor stores.